pgrignaffini/AlgoCrowd/README.md

 # AlgoCrowd
 AlgoCrowd is a decentralized crowdfunding platform on Algorand.
-The app is online at: https://main--effulgent-marshmallow-2fa690.netlify.app
+The demo app is online at: https://main--effulgent-marshmallow-2fa690.netlify.app

 ## Contents
 - [Algorand Crowdfunding Demo](#algorand-crowdfunding-demo)